Private builders are here to stay.

 In order to garner three-quarters of the market, public builders would have to push out all of those smaller builders in less than 10 years, and I think that?s unrealistic.
 I?m not suggesting that the public builders don?t operate well-run companies, but the industry is far from reaching the point where private builders have to worry about being priced out of a market.

 Today, it?s a tougher, more capital-intensive game to play, but private builders are still players.
 From a global standpoint, the public builders have more capital and are more volume driven.
 However, this doesn?t mean they have the ultimate advantage.
 The lowest prices and the highest velocities don?t always make a direct correlation.
-In our Chicago market right now, four of the top six builders are privately owned.
+In our Chicago

 The public builders augment the national competitive landscape, but home building is, and has always been, about local markets.
 From a micro standpoint, it doesn?t matter whether the competition is a well-financed company or if it?s a mom-and-pop operator: Success is measured by how well you know the market.